SarahIsWeird/libduco/README.md

 # libduco

 libduco is an easy-to-use C interface to the [Duinocoin](https://github.com/revoxhere/duino-coin) API.
-It's written in pure C89 for maximum compatibility!
-Currently, it's only tested on Linux, but it will be updated soon to also run flawlessly on Windows.
-If you compile with MinGW, it *should* work already.
+It's written in pure C89 for maximum compatibility! libduco makes use of native Windows/Linux API calls.
+Less dependencies, more speed!

 Wrapping DUCO isn't supported, and it will never be, unless there is high demand for it.